grantcolley/aspect/README.md

 start();
 ```
 # Call the Navigation Route from the Client
-In the Client project update the the `.env.developmnent` file.
+In the Client project update the the `.env` file.
 ```
 VITE_REACT_APP_AUTH0_DOMAIN=
 VITE_REACT_APP_AUTH0_CLIENT_ID=